accounts-js/accounts/README.md

 })();
 ```

-At this point you will have an accounts GraphQL server running at http://localhost:4003 with a GraphQL playground available at the same address.
+At this point, you will have an accounts GraphQL server running at http://localhost:4003 with a GraphQL playground available at the same address.

 Configuring additional options, such as providing custom connection options for a database or additional parameters based on your chosen packages can be achieved by supplying an options object when initializing the `accountsBoost`.